-For the phase calculation, it is possible to use the FFT algorithm [41-43] or phase-shifting technique [23].
+For the phase calculation, it is possible to use the fast Fourier transform algorithm [41]-[43] or phase-shifting technique [23].

-Generally, the phase ϕx,y=2π∙yd+φx,y can be retrieved using phase-shifting method.
-With this technique, a set of phase-shifted sinusoidal fringe pattern is projected on the object surface.
-The intensity values, captured by the CCD camera, can be expressed as [44-47]:
+Generally, phase ϕx,y=2π∙yd+φx,y can be retrieved using the phase-shifting method.
+With this technique, a set of phase-shifted sinusoidal fringe patterns is projected onto the object’s surface.
+The intensity values, captured by the CCD camera, can be expressed as [44]-[47]